EranStarkLab/SpatiotemporalSpiking/README.md

 ### 5. Visualization
 The module is executed by running _vis_figures.py_.
-The module is used to create the panels from the figures in the paper and specific statistical analysis (see above).
+The module is used to create the panels from the figures in the manuscript and specific statistical analysis (see above).
 Utility functions for this module are under _vis_utils_.
 Note that some visual aspects of the outputs were added/fixed manually.
 For this module, be sure to update the following (inputs for previous modules should not be changed):